 I have purposely trained with a variety of disciplines including the Himalayan Institute, Sandra Sabatini, Angela Farmer, Don Stapleton and a variety of forms of bodywork as a way to keep diversity and variety in my practice.
 I bring elements of all of these into my classes and I want to make the process of yoga accessible to all.

-I have been practising Yoga for over thirty years and teaching for the past eighteen.
+I have been practising Yoga for over thirty years and teaching for the past twenty.
 My practise and teaching is grounded in the simple qualities of presence, awareness and sensitivity.
 In both my own practise and in my teaching I use classical postures and contemporary movement ideas to explore our ways of moving and being in the world.
 I do this through a process of experimentation, improvisation and playfulness; trusting that our innate relationship with our bodies will guide us through the possibilities and limitations alike.

-I am also fascinated by the relationship between mind and body, and how we can remain compassionate, creative and sane in the modern world.
+I am also fascinated by the relationship between mind and body, and how we can remain compassionate, creative and sane in the postmodern world.
 My practise and teaching both examine the nature and construction of self, and the ways in which we ‘story’ our lives and meet the various challenges that life offers.

 What We Do

 In our yoga classes we explore what it means to live in a human body…

 we offer your body a range of asanas (postures) that consciously encourage alignment, engage with gravity and stimulate the breath, allowing you to become more mindful of your body and the way it moves.